 - 1. Click Administration and then the User Configuration tab. - 2.
 Click New Users. - 3.
 Select Locally Managed Admin from the drop-down menu. - 4.
 Type information based on the Role chosen.
-Required fields are identified with an asterisk (). - User names are case sensitive and cannot contain a backslash (\). - 5.
+Required fields are identified with an asterisk (). - User names are case sensitive, are limited to 32 characters, and cannot contain a backslash (\). - 5.
 Optionally select the User must change password on next logon check box to force the user to create a new password.